-- consequences will occur.
-Some methods for estimating this value suggested by J100-10 include direct expert elicitation, path analysis, vulnerability logic diagrams, event trees, or a hybrid of these methods. - (5) Threat assessment: Estimate the probability that each of the identified threats will occur in a given time frame (typically one year).
-J100-10 provides guidance on how to estimate these values for different types of threats, for example, an event tree-based approach for malevolent threats, or using federal agency-specific resources for various natural hazards (e.g., the Federal Emergency Management Agency (FEMA) flood insurance rate maps, or the National Hurricane Center risk analysis program, HURISK). - (6) Risk and resilience assessment: Use Equation (1) to calculate the risk metric and Equations (2) and (3) to calculate the resilience metrics for each threat-asset pair.
+- Asset Characterization: Identify the critical assets, which, if compromised, would inhibit the organization from carrying out its mission or operational goals.
+Asset ranking can be used to prioritize components for analysis if the number is too large to include them all. - 2) Threat Characterization: Identify and describe reference threats scenarios to estimate vulnerability and consequence.
+Reference categories include malevolent threats, natural hazards, and proximity and dependency threats.
+Additional threats can be added as long as they are used in the analysis of all assets under consideration. - Consequence Analysis: Identify and estimate the "worst reasonable consequence" generated by each threat-asset combination.
+Consequence metric categories include fatality count, serious injury count, financial loss to the owners, and economic losses to the community. - 4) Vulnerability Analysis: Estimate the conditional likelihood that, given an adverse event occurs on the asset, the estimated consequences will occur.
+Some methods for estimating this value suggested by J100-10 include direct expert elicitation, path analysis, vulnerability logic diagrams, event trees, or a hybrid of these methods. - 5) Threat Assessment: Estimate the probability that each of the identified threats will occur in a given time frame (typically one year).
+J100-10 provides guidance on how to estimate these values for different types of threats, e.g., an event tree based approach for malevolent threats, or using federal agency-specific resources for various natural hazards (e.g., the Federal Emergency Management Agency (FEMA) flood insurance rate maps, or the National Hurricane Center risk analysis program, HURISK). - 6) Risk and Resilience Assessment: Use Equation (1) to calculate the risk metric and Equations (2-3) to calculate the resilience metrics for each threat-asset pair.
 Resilience can also be considered at the system level.
-J100-10 outlines a utility resilience index (URI), which assesses the operational and financial capabilities of the utility to cope with various incidents that have the potential to disrupt service. - (7) Risk and resilience management: Implement actions to achieve a level of acceptable risk and resilience at an acceptable cost.
-Benefit-cost analysis is useful for suggesting potential actions, for example, new security countermeasures or consequence mitigation features.
-Benefits are calculated as the expected risk reduction or resilience increases and costs are defined in dollar units.
+J100-10 outlines a utility resilience index (URI), which assesses the operational and financial capabilities of the utility to cope with various incidents that have the potential to disrupt service.

+7) Risk and Resilience Management: Implement actions to achieve a level of acceptable risk and resilience at an acceptable cost.
+Benefit-cost analysis is useful for suggesting potential actions, e.g. new security countermeasures or consequence mitigation features.
+Benefits are calculated as the expected risk reduction or resilience increase and costs are defined in dollar units.